-- 50°C for Silver Carp program or 52°C for Bighead Carp for 1 min - 72°C for 1.5 min. - Followed by: final extension at 72°C for 7 min - 4°C hold temperature until plate removed from thermal cycler. - (10) Record the plate ID, thermal cycler unit or head, plate orientation, and run times for the PCR plate in the PCR log (Exhibit 10). - (11) Place cycled PCR plates and product in designated -20°C freezer for long-term (more than overnight) storage, in the designated 4°C refrigerator for short- or mid-term storage (1-12 hours).
+- final extension at 72°C for 7 min - 4°C hold temperature until plate removed from thermal cycler. - (9) Record the plate ID, thermal cycler unit or head, plate orientation, and run times for the PCR plate in the PCR log (Exhibit 8).

+- (10) Place cycled PCR plates and product in designated -20°C freezer for long-term (more than overnight) storage, in the designated 4°C refrigerator for short- or mid-term storage (1-12 hours).
 If you leave for the night, the thermal cyclers are set to hold at 4°C forever.
-Remove plates promptly in the morning. - (12) Under no circumstances should you open or uncover PCR plates that have been cycled in the PCR room.
+Remove plates promptly in the morning. - (11) Under no circumstances should you open or uncover PCR plates that have been cycled in the PCR room.
 Only open cycled plates in the post-PCR rooms.

-Gel Electrophoresis of eDNA PCR Assays (original method used 2009-2013)
+Old 5.7 Gel Electrophoresis of eDNA PCR Assays (original method used 2009-2013)